AjayUmasankar/SongTags/backend/notes.md

 Its faster to compile than typescript watch.
 We can have it only check for type errors when youre ready.
 -s is used for source maps
+Babel configuration is highkey a nightmare, check this project again if youre trying to compile some files and copy some files to a built folder.

 ***************** api request learnings *****************
 Sending a request from the browser with no-cors gets an opaque response which wont work.
 The server needs to send the required CORS headers